General Education and Undergraduate Requirements

 Basic Skills Requirement

-Embry-Riddle recognizes the importance of communication and quantitative skills in all areas of aerospace.
-Successful pilots, engineers, physicists, field agents, airport managers, aviation maintenance technicians, and other aviation professionals must possess these skills to perform their jobs effectively.
+Embry-Riddle recognizes the importance of communication and quantitative skills in all areas of higher education.
+Successful pilots, engineers, physicists, field agents, airport managers, aviation maintenance technicians, and other professionals must possess these skills to perform their jobs effectively.
 Embry-Riddle, therefore, requires all students, including transfer students, to demonstrate proficiency in writing, reading, and mathematics before they are permitted to complete registration during their first term at the University.
 Proficiency may be demonstrated by earning qualifying scores on SAT/ACT tests or by transferring credit for college-level English and mathematics courses.

 If they cannot demonstrate proficiency in basic mathematics skills, students must enroll in a quantitative skills course (e.g. MA 106) designed to help them prepare for mathematics courses required in the various degree programs.